tuwonga/fast_Dreambooth_4_kaggle/README.md

 UPDATE > latest version with text encoder training, you can edit the % of text encoder

 UPDATE > fp16 option added

+UPDATE > please in the last update you have to upload to kaggel only .png files as dataset and not .jpg